YanisKouadri/ddnnf_vs_cnf/README.md

 ### 📁 Folders' description

 **Report_results** > contains the processed tables containing extra-columns that we presented in our report.
 Not needed at any point for the code, the generated results appear in the project's root folder and not here.
+The used instances are from : http://argumentationcompetition.org/ year 2021, folder 2019 (initially from 2019).

 **executables** > contains all our executables : the d4 compiler, the d-dnnf reasoner, and a folder containing all mu-toksia's code (do not get rid of it, needed for glucose or further modifications) and the executable's build.